glendawei/database_project/README.md

    These files work together to create a complete online banking system, with each part handling a specific aspect of the platform.
 # Technical Details

    - **Session Management**: Flask’s session handling is secured with a secret key to sign cookies, HTTPS-only transmission, and restricted HTTP-only access.
 Sessions are configured with a 30-minute lifetime for better security and user interaction management.
-To prevent session data from being overwritten on the same machine, use different browsers (e.g., Chrome and Safari) or one in normal mode and one in incognito mode.
+To prevent session data from being overwritten on the same machine, use one in normal mode and one in incognito mode in google chrome

    - **Blueprints**: Flask Blueprints are used to modularize the application.
 Separate blueprints handle specific functionalities (e.g., user, admin, bank, and card operations), improving code organization and scalability.